coder/coder/docs/templates/tour.md

 ## 7. Create the template in Coder

-We've create the files for our templates.
+We've created the files for our template.
 Now we can add them to our Coder deployment.

-We can do this in these ways with the Coder CLI or the Coder dashboard.
+We can do this with the Coder CLI or the Coder dashboard.
 For this tour, we'll use the dashboard.

 First, we need to package up our template in a tar file: